-The Chief Ethics & Compliance Officer, with the assistance of department managers and/or Compliance Committee will conduct a baseline evaluation of operational areas as it relates to compliance.
-The DCO complies with the prompt response requirements when such risks are ascertained.
-In addition, the DCO assesses the overall effectiveness of the Compliance Program on a periodic basis.
+It is DCO policy to ensure the organization meets all applicable state and federal requirements, maintains an effective communication to identify and remediate compliance issues, and has an effective response and prevention program to ensure appropriate corrective action for noncompliant and/or repeated misconduct.
+The Chief Ethics & Compliance Officer, with the assistance of department managers and/or Compliance Committee conducts evaluations of operational areas as it relates to compliance.
+In addition, DCO assesses performs an independent, third-party assessment of the overall effectiveness of the Compliance Program on a periodic basis.
 Through the monitoring process, the Compliance Department will assess compliance with federal and state health care statutes, regulations, and program requirements, as well as the payer rules, and identify and address any ongoing compliance issues.